fnauman/fnauman.github.io/_posts/2019-09-20-time-series-data-preparation.md

  - Feeding entire dataset in one go can be computationally prohibitive.
  - Breaking the data into small batches can help avoid overfitting as models are more likely to see different patterns.

- For more on batch learning and stochastic gradient descent, see this:
+ For more on batch learning and stochastic gradient descent, see:
   - [Efficient backprop](http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf) by Yann LeCun, Leon Bottou, Genevieve B. Orr, Klaus-Robert Müller.
   - [Chapter 8](http://www.deeplearningbook.org/contents/optimization.html) of Deep learning by Ian Goodfellow, Yoshua Bengio and Aaron Courville.